bowenyu066/bowenyu066.github.io/files/cpp-notes.md

 ## Answer to the Question in Section 1: Difference between `std::string destination = std::move(source);` and `std::string&& destination = std::move(source);`

-After getting through all these, we can finally answer the question in section 1.
+After getting through all these, we can finally answer the question at the end of [Section 1](#2-object-construction-assignments-and-destruction).

 It becomes clear that `std::string destination = std::move(source);` is a **construction** of a new `std::string` object named `destination`, which is initialized by moving the contents of `source`.
 This means that `destination` will have its own copy of the data, and `source` will be left in a valid but unspecified state.